sergey-koryshev/idler/README.md

 # Idler

-> Note, that it's a POC version of the applicaiton, its aim to show how the idea works
+> Note, that the application is under active developing so some features can work incorrectly

 ![image](images/main-window.png)